 -ASEAN’s view of a peaceful resolution about the disputes on the South China Sea could be a strength too.
 Who knows?

-With a concerted effort and by working together using the above strengths and opportunities, all of these could benefit either the entire ASEAN or at the least a member nation.
+With a concerted effort and by working together using the above strengths and opportunities, all of these could benefit either the entire ASEAN or at the least a member nation such as the Philippines.
 It is up to the respective leaders of each ASEAN member-country to engineer their own socio-economic agenda and implement the needed requirements to grab the said “GOLDEN” opportunity, and in the end achieve the desired economic growth and development and ultimately bring the benefits to the people.

 Wishing you success, ASEAN!